andrewelkins/Laravel-4-Bootstrap-Starter-Site/contributing.md

 ## Submit Your Changes

 * Push the branch you worked on to your fork.
 * Submit a pull request on the right branch.
-Develop for features, Master for hotfixes.
+Develop for features, master for hotfixes.
 Make sure to reference the initial issue you opened with `closes #xxx` in your pull request message.
 * That's it, the pull request will be discussed and merged.

 # Contributing with Git flow

 These guidelines will be for official contributors to the project, as a cheat sheet reference.
+But you can also use those tools when you work on your fork.
+Make sure to add an upstream remote towards our repository so you can fetch and merge changes made to the develop or master branch.
+Same goes if you are working on an existing feature or hotfix from our repository.

 ## Get The Tools